-With the great development of the automotive industry, the auto transport industry was established as well.
+With the development of the automotive industry, the auto transport industry was established as well.
 During the 19th century automobiles were mostly transported by rail.
 Boxcars would usually carry 2-4 automobiles.
-Yet, for most auto dealers at that time, rail transportation was not very efficient; it was taking long time and it was also quite expensive.
+Yet, for most auto dealers at that time, rail transportation was not very efficient; it was taking long time and it was expensive.
 That is why auto dealers started to purchase the cars themselves directly from the manufactures.

 With the growing number of produced cars, the automobile manufacturers’ necessity to efficiently deliver them to their clients was increasing.
 Many auto dealers were ‘forced’ to find easier ways to transport their cars.